Una1n/TicketSupport/README.md

 # Ticket Support System Example Project using Laravel 10 + Livewire 3

 This is an example project for a Ticket Support System.
-Laravel 10 is used as framework with Livewire 3 for the front-end.
+Laravel 10 is used as framework with Livewire 3 (Beta) for the front-end.

 ## Glossary